Tulane Home Tulane Shield logo linking to site home page

 Glass Recycling

-The Office of Sustainability has partnered with Glass Half Full to bring eight glass collection hubs to the uptown campus.
+The Office of Sustainability partnered with Glass Half Full to bring glass collection hubs to the uptown campus beginning spring 2023.
 Glass will be converted into sand and gravel for coastal restoration, disaster relief, new glass products, and more.

 Blue bins marked “Glass Only” provided by Glass Half Full are now located at these residence hall recycling stations.